 Solange Azagury-Partridge is a British designer known for her jewellery and interiors.
 Based in London, she is the founder of her own brand called Solange.
 Self-taught, the first piece of jewellery Solange designed was her own engagement ring in 1987.
-Encouraged by friends, she began producing one-off pieces and, very quickly, a collection and business was born.
+Encouraged by friends, she began producing pieces and, very quickly, a collection and business were born.

 Her jewellery is featured in the permanent collections of the Victoria and Albert Museum in London as well as Les Arts Décoratifs at the Louvre Museum in Paris.
-Secret Garden, an objet from Solange’s Metamorphosis collection which contains wearable jewels was displayed at the Medusa exhibition at Le Musée d’Art Moderne de la Ville de Paris from May through November, 2017.
+Secret Garden, an objet from Solange’s Metamorphosis collection which contains wearable jewels was displayed at the Medusa exhibition at Le Musée d’Art Moderne de la Ville de Paris from May to November, 2017.